Gordon–Van Tine Company Historic District

 The Gordon–Van Tine Company Historic District, also known as the U.N.
 Roberts and Company Buildings, is a nationally recognized historic district located east of downtown Davenport, Iowa, United States.
 It was listed on the National Register of Historic Places in 2017.
+At the time of its nomination it consisted of four resources, all contributing buildings.
 The Gordon–Van Tine Company manufactured pre-cut, mail-order homes in this facility, beginning around 1916.